Elizabeth Lee Hazen: Development of nystatin

 In 1948, Hazen and Brown began searching for an effective antifungal agent.
 Hazen found a promising micro-organism in the soil of a friend's dairy farm.
 She named it Streptomyces noursei, after William Nourse, the farm's owner.
 S. noursei was found to produce two antifungal substances.
 One turned out to be toxic for mice, but the other, when purified, turned out to be effective against candidiasis and a fungus that invaded the lungs and central nervous system.
 In 1950, they presented their discovery, the first safe and effective antifungal antibiotic, to the National Academy of Sciences.
 They originally named it fungicidin, but later renamed it nystatin, in honor of their employer, the New York State Department of Public Health.

 In fall 1950, Dr. Hazen and Dr. Brown announced at a National Academy of Sciences meeting that they had successfully produced two antifungal agents from an antibiotic.
 This led to their development of nystatin (named in honor of the New York State Public Health Department), the first fungicide safe for treating humans.
 After several animal and human studies proved satisfactory to the FDA, nystatin was put into the market through E.R.
 Squibb & Sons in 1954 and earning over $135,000 in its first year.
-Hazen and Brown donated their royalties, over $13 million, to a trust fund established under both Hazen and Brown for science and advancing women in science.
+Hazen and Brown donated their royalties, over $13 million, to the nonprofit Research Corporation and the Brown-Hazen Fund, which focused specifically on microbiology research.
+As administrators of the Fund, Hazen and Brown encouraged young women in science and scientific research.